rick0118/manual/devtool.md

    <date> romulus phosphor-bmc-state-manager[1089]: Hello World
    ```

-You made a change, rebuilt the flash image to contain that change, and then
+* **You made a change, rebuilt the flash image to contain that change, and then
-booted that image up and verified the change made it in!
+booted that image up and verified the change made it in!**

-## Loading an Application Directly Into a Running QEMU
+* **We have another way to do loading an Application Directly Into a Running QEMU**

 In this section we're going to modify the same source file, but instead of fully
 re-generating the flash image and booting QEMU again, we're going to just build